Keishing Clifford Nongrum: Military life

 He graduated from the Officers Training Academy, Chennai and was commissioned into the 12th battalion of the Jammu and Kashmir Light Infantry.

 Kargil War and death

 At the outbreak of war, his battalion was posted to the Batalik sector.

 The mission was assigned to 12 JAK LI on 30 June 1999 to capture the strategically important Point 4812 in the Batalik sector.
-Capt Nongrum was tasked to lead the assault team for this critical mission.
+Captain Nongrum was tasked to lead the assault team for this critical mission.

-Capt Nongrum was awarded the Mahavir Chakra for his gallant action in this operation.
+Captain Nongrum was awarded the Maha Vir Chakra for his gallant action in this operation.

 The Maha Vir Chakra citation reads as follows:

 Legacy

 Captain Keishing Clifford Nongrum is the only person from the state of Meghalaya to have won this distinct and prestigious honour.

 A bust of Captain Keishing Clifford Nongrum has been recently inaugurated at Rhino Museum Shillong in his memory.

 The Meghalaya government renamed Rilbong Chowk to Clifford Nongrum Square in honor of Captain Keishing Clifford Nongrum.